Impact

 Risk and Exploitability

-No EPSS score is available and the flaw is not listed in CISA’s KEV catalog, indicating a low probability of widespread exploitation.
+The EPSS score is less than 1%, indicating a very low probability of exploitation.
+The CVSS score of 5.5 reflects medium severity.
 Nonetheless the impact is high if exploited: a triggered NMI or interrupt that re‑enters the slab allocator can cause a deadlock or crash the kernel.
 The most likely attack vector is the deliberate or accidental generation of NMIs to exercise the unsafe access path; however, no public exploit has been disclosed.

 OpenCVE Enrichment